sparrell/sFractals/examples/README.md

 Example 6
 --------------

-Example 6 is the same as example 1 but uses differnt code that first stores the fractal data in a file.
+Example 6 is the same as example 1 but uses different code that first stores the fractal data in a file.
 This allows for different color maps without having to recreate all the fractal data.

 ![modules] (https://raw.githubusercontent.com/sparrell/sFractals/data-file-server/examples/example6.png)